dkazakov8/reactive-route/docs/guide/router-configuration.md

 | `props`    | `Record<string, any>`                                 | The props for the component                                       |
 | `pageId` | `string`                                              | The name of the page, if exported from the page loader (optional) |

 Note that TS-typing is static and `currentRoute` is not necessarily this one.
-When redirecting finished, it will become a new route instance, so if you use `autorun` to track current params, check `currentRoute.name` first.
+When redirecting is finished, it will become a new route instance, so if you use `autorun` to track current params, check `currentRoute.name` first.

 ## isRedirecting